 4) High Energy Bills

 A sudden spike in your energy bill might not be your HVAC system’s fault—it could be your roof.
 When your residential roofing starts to break down, it can create gaps that let warm air escape in the winter and trap heat during the summer.
-That means your heating and cooling systems have to work overtime, which leads to rising energy costs and unnecessary strain on your home.

 Common Roofing-Related Issues